grinfeld/jsonable/README.md

 jsonable
 ========

-Small library to convert Java pure objects to and from JSON
+Small library to convert Java POJO to and from JSON

     OutputStream out = ....
     try {